Skip to main content

 • Flat $20–$99/month

-How often must a Minnesota HOA update its reserve study?
+How often must a Minnesota HOA reevaluate reserve adequacy?

-MINN.
-STAT. §515B.3-114 requires periodic updates, but does not specify a fixed interval.
-CAI recommends a full study every three to five years and an annual review.
+§515B.3-1141 requires reevaluation at least every three years.
+CAI recommends a full professional study every three to five years with annual reviews.
 Minnesota boards should document whatever review cadence they follow to support the business judgment rule defense.

 What are the penalties for not maintaining a reserve fund in Minnesota?